soumodiptab/secure-file-transfer-agent/README.md

 ---

 ### Hardware Requirements
-Two systems will be required.
-One will be acting as client uploading the file.
-Another for acting as client uploading the file.
+We will require three systems.
+One will be acting as client uploading the file.The other will be acting as a monitoring system at the DFS Server for tracking and monitoring data transfer.
+Another for acting as client downloading the file.
 Systems should have capable enough processor as applications can handle information at a faster speed. (preferably with 4 core or more).
-A high speed internet connection be needed.
+A high speed internet connection will be needed.

 ## Scope
-- iUsing NodeJS servers, two agents (Data Foundation and Partner) can exchange data at rapid speeds between each other while being secure.
+- Using NodeJS servers, two agents (Data Foundation and Partner) can exchange data at rapid speeds between each other while being secure.
 - Data Transfer Session Monitor ( Web based monitoring)
 - Data Foundation Integration: File System Integration + MinIO Integration